Chronic, Subtle, Systemic Inflammation

 This does not mean that the exercise is futile!
 Despite some hype to contrary (doubling down on the idea that “you cannot outrun your diet”), exercise is still a valuable part of any weight loss plan, for instance.

-But every calorie counter knows all too well how much harder it is to get rid calories than it is to shovel them into our pie holes in the first place … and this new data means the deck is even more stacked against us than we thought.
+But every calorie counter knows all too well how much harder it is to get rid of calories than it is to shovel them into our pie holes in the first place … and this new data means the deck is even more stacked against us than we thought.

 So: the body tends to actually reduce overall metabolic spending, the better to afford extra exercise.
 That budgeting adjustment is cool, and not especially controversial as far as I know.
 (Although saying that is like casting a magic spell that summons an expert to put me in my place: “experto correctium!”)
 Now for the cool part…

-Where exactly these metabolic spending cuts happen?
+Where exactly do these metabolic spending cuts happen?

 What gets sacrificed?
 This is where this all plugs into the world of pain science.
 Pontzer postulates (as quoted by Gibbons):